 Check Is a control signal being input?
 Is the control signal being input to the control input terminal?
 Input a no-voltage signal.
 Since the device can be either Normally Open or Normally Closed, both make and break contacts are supported.
 Also, because the device is compatible with both Edge and Level detections, these can be set on the Signal Mode line of the Event Settings screen's Control-In settings.
 Is the control signal input long enough (in ms)?
 The minimum duration for the control input to initiate a short is 200ms.
 Be sure that the signal is input for at least 200ms.

-Are the Event settings correctly set?
-Is Action correctly set on the Event Settings screen's Control-In settings?
-When a control signal is received at the control input terminal, the operation selected in Action will be enabled.
-Pattern 1 - 20: Plays/Stops the internal sound source selected in the Pattern settings.
-(Note that this is not applicable to Timer-specified patterns.)
-SIP 1, 2: Initiates a SIP call to the SIP phone set for SIP 1 and SIP 2.
-Local Broadcasting: Starts/Stops Local broadcasting.
+Check Are the Event settings correctly set? settings? set on the Event Settings screen's Control-In all is received at the control input terminal, the operation selected in Action will be enabled. • Pattern 1 - 20: Plays/Stops the internal sound source selected in the Pattern settings.
+(Note that this is not applicable to Timer-specified patterns.) • SIP 1, 2: Initiates a SIP call to the SIP phone set for SIP 1 and SIP 2.
+Local Broadcasting: : Starts/Stops Local broadcasting.
 Offset Volume: Temporarily offsets the speaker volume by the set volume.
-Speaker Mute: Temporarily mutes the speaker volume.
+Speaker Mute: Temporarily mutes the speaker volume. • External Amplifier: The external amplifier signal input is output through the speaker output terminals.
 Is the correct remote API command being transmitted?
 Check that the URI of the transmitted command is correct.
 Check for the correct command based on the Remote API Specifications.
 For more information on Remote API Specifications, please contact your nearest TOA subsidiary.
 When using Remote API, has Digest Authentication been performed in advance?
 In order to control commands by Remote API, Digest Authentication by way of ID & Password is first required.
 Since commands will only be accepted after Authentication is complete, first check for completed Authentication.
+Was the device restarted after changing its setting?
+When the device's settings are changed, some items require a restart before the changed contents are reflected.
+(See p.
+17.)